ansys/pyfluent/doc/source/user_guide/data_transfer.rst

 Data transfer
 =============

-Data transfer helps in transferring a case or a mesh file between instances of fluent.
+Data transfer helps in transferring a case or a mesh file between instances of Fluent.
-We need to specify a source instance and one or multiple destination instances.
+You must specify a source instance and one or multiple destination instances.

 Sample usage
 ------------

-You can use the 'transfer_case' to transfer either a mesh or a case file by importing it and passing the source and destination instances along with the file type.
+You can use the `'transfer_case`` method to transfer either a mesh or a case file by importing it and passing the source and destination instances along with the file type.
 You can either generate the files in the parent instance or just read it.

-The following example show the usage of 'transfer_case' by reading a mesh file in a pure meshing session and transferring it to a solver session.
+This example shows how to use the `` use the ``transfer_case`` by reading a mesh file in a pure meshing session and transferring it to a solver session.

 .. code-block:: python